lginn26/py-knight/README.md

 # Mechanics
 * You will begin at 3 hearts
-* While swining, enemy that touches you will be killed
+* While swining, enemies that touch you will be killed
 * You cannot move while swining
-* Certian tiles have certian collision behavoirs such a
+* Certian tiles have certian collision behavoirs such..
   - Solid Tiles: Basic tiles
   - Platforms: Can be jumped on from benieth and from the sides
   - Spikes: Instant Kill

 # Levels
 * The Plains of Light
 ![Screenshot](https://raw.githubusercontent.com/lginn26/py-knight/master/assets/images/website_content/pyknight-screenshot(1).JPG)
-* The Caves of Blight (Incomplete)
+* The Caves of Blight
 ![Screenshot](https://raw.githubusercontent.com/lginn26/py-knight/master/assets/images/website_content/pyknight-screenshot(2).JPG)

 # Collectable Relics